Have you ever seen a sloth in action?

 Days like that are when I make gazpacho.
 It’s not rocket science.
 I didn’t invent it.
 But it’s the only thing I can bare to make when I’m in this slothy state.

 The one thing I insist you do if you’re going to make gazpacho in my presence (or anywhere near this site) is to macerate the tomatoes before blending them.
 I know, it requires patience and no one has patience anymore when it comes to cooking but it’s pretty much the only thing you have to do to make this gazpacho, so make it happen.

 Enough writing from me: I need to go stick my head in the freezer in attempts to cool down and you, go make some gazpacho!

 (about 8 ounces), stems, ribs and seeds removed, roughly chopped

 crust removed, torn into small pieces

-Place tomato mixture, cucumbers, bell pepper, garlic, bread, and vinegar in a food processor fitted with a blade and process until well mixed and blended, about 3 minutes.
+To Blend The Gazpacho: Place tomato mixture, cucumbers, bell pepper, garlic, bread, and vinegar in a food processor fitted with an S blade and process until well mixed and blended, about 3 minutes.
 Taste and add more salt, sugar, or vinegar as needed.

 To Finish The Gazpacho: Pass gazpacho through a fine mesh sieve, pressing on the back of the mixture to extract as much liquid as possible.
 Place in the refrigerator and chill at least 1 hour before serving.
 Garnish each bowl with a few basil leaves and a drizzle of olive oil.